processone/docs.ejabberd.im/content/developer/xmpp-clients-bots/extensions/muc-sub.md

----
-title: MucSub: Multi-User Chat Subscriptions
+# MucSub: Multi-User Chat Subscriptions
-toc: true
----

-# Motivation
+## Motivation

 In XMPP, Multi-User Chat rooms design rely on presence.
 To participate in a MUC room, you need to send a presence to the room.
 When you get